 - Serves as the designated Dean’s office for international medical students/graduates using ERAS.

-- Issues ERAS Tokens and tracks receipt of supporting documents via ECFMG’s On-line Applicant Status and Information System (OASIS).
+- Issues ERAS Tokens and tracks receipt of certain supporting documents by ECFMG via ECFMG’s On-line Applicant Status and Information System (OASIS).

 - Collects, uploads, and transmits supporting documents to the ERAS PostOffice.